Table of Contents

 In addition to the mandatory meeting, upper-level students with a cumulative grade point average below 2.8 at the conclusion of any semester may register for classes for the following term (including summer) only if the Academic Dean approves their course schedule.

-Subject to availability, upper-level students entering their final year of law school with a cumulative grade point average below 2.80 will be required to take the “Topics in Florida Practice” and “Topics II: MBE” courses if they plan to take the Florida Bar Examination, or the “Topics II: MBE” course if they plan to take a different bar examination.
-The credits for successful completion of the “Topics in Florida Practice” and “Topics II: MBE” courses, or any other bar preparation course approved by the Curriculum Committee, will count as “graded hours” for purposes of the College of Law graduation requirements.
-The Academic Dean, in their discretion, may determine whether compelling circumstances justify relieving a student from this requirement.
+Subject to availability, all upper-level students entering their final year of law school with a cumulative grade point average below 2.80 will be required to take the College of Law's bar preparation courses deemed necessary by the Associate Dean for Academic Affairs.
+The Associate Dean for Academic Affairs, at their discretion, may determine whether compelling circumstances justify relieving a student from this requirement.

 iii.
 All Students Who Receive a Grade of F